Bodyline: Legacy

 Following the 1932–33 series, several authors, including many of the players involved, released books expressing various points of view about bodyline.
 Many argued that it was a scourge on cricket and must be stamped out, while some did not see what all the fuss was about.
-The series has been described as the most controversial period in Australian cricket history, and voted the most important Australian moment by a panel of Australian cricket identities.
+The series has been described as the most controversial period in Australian cricket history, and it was voted the most important Australian moment by a panel of Australian cricket identities.
 The MCC asked Harold Larwood to sign an apology to them for his bowling in Australia, making his selection for England again conditional upon it.
 Larwood was furious at the notion, pointing out that he had been following orders from his captain, and that was where any blame should lie.
 Larwood refused, never played for England again, and became vilified in his own country.
 Douglas Jardine always defended his tactics and in the book he wrote about the tour, In Quest of the Ashes, described allegations that the England bowlers directed their attack with the intention of causing physical harm as stupid and patently untruthful.
 The immediate effect of the law change which banned bodyline in 1935 was to make commentators and spectators sensitive to the use of short-pitched bowling; bouncers became exceedingly rare and bowlers who delivered them were practically ostracised.
 This attitude ended after the Second World War, and among the first teams to make extensive use of short-pitched bowling was the Australian team captained by Bradman between 1946 and 1948.
 Other teams soon followed.